raisebook/qbot/README.md

 * Metadata block is optional
 * If there is no metadata, wrapping the payload in a "payload" key is optional
 * The payload itself should be in JSON format
+* For Lambda invocations, the message will be passed through, as-is.